rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 }
 ```

+Supporting this use case requires that we add
-Thus, we need to add a default template argument to `T init` in the proposed signatures.
-While [@P2248R8] does not propose
+a default template argument to `T init` in the proposed signatures.
-a default template parameter for `init` in `<numeric>` header, we want to address this design question from the beginning
+While [@P2248R8] does not propose a default template parameter
+for `init` in the `<numeric>` header,
+we want to address this design question from the beginning
 for the new set of algorithms because `fold_` family already has this feature.

 # Implementation